-That ABC series of course featured David Janssen (later to headline the mid-’70s detective series Harry O), was apparently based on “a six-page format, inspired by Victor Hugo’s Les Misérables,” and was written by Roy Huggins (who also created the landmark series Maverick and The Rockford Files).
-After four years, The Fugitive concluded on Tuesday, August 29--better known by fans as The Day the Running Stopped--with the second installment of a two-part episode called “The Judgment,” in which a dramatic confrontation between Kimble and the One-Armed Man at a Southern California amusement park ends with the cop who, for all this time, has been chasing the wrongly accused doctor, shooting the real killer.
-When originally aired, “The Judgment: Part 2” was the most-watched U.S. TV episode of all time, with 45.9 percent of American households having tuned in.
+That ABC series, of course, featured David Janssen (later to headline the mid-’70s detective series Harry O).
+It was allegedly based on “a six-page format, inspired by Victor Hugo’s Les Misérables” and written by Roy Huggins (who also created the landmark series Maverick and The Rockford Files).
+After four years, The Fugitive finally concluded its popular run on Tuesday, August 29, 1967--better known by fans as The Day the Running Stopped--with the second installment of a two-part episode titled “The Judgment,” in which a dramatic confrontation between Kimble and the One-Armed Man at a Southern California amusement park ends with the cop who, for all this time, has been chasing after the wrongly accused doctor, shooting the real killer.
+When it originally aired, “The Judgment: Part 2” was the most-watched U.S. TV episode of all time, with 45.9 percent of American households having tuned in.
 (As of my last check, however, that show had fallen to the No. 18 spot, but remained the only program in the top-30 rundown that was broadcast prior to the year 1970.)

-This is particularly ironic, when you consider that The Fugitive--with its William Conrad (Cannon) narration and tension-packed weekly introduction--almost didn’t make it to the small screen.
-As Raleigh, North Carolina, News & Observer columnist J. Peder Zane recalled just this week,
+This is particularly ironic, when you consider that The Fugitive--with its William Conrad (Cannon) narration and tension-packed introduction--almost didn’t make it to the small screen.
+As Raleigh, North Carolina, News & Observer columnist J. Peder Zane recalled,

 The moral question at the heart of the upheavals of the 1960s also infused “The Fugitive”: Should laws and traditions guide our actions or personal conscience?
 To appreciate how path-making the show was, consider the resistance creator Roy Huggins encountered when he first pitched his idea about “an innocent victim of blind justice” in 1959.
 Everyone from family and friends to network executives found the idea repulsive.
 ABC, the last-place network desperate for new programming, finally bought the series in 1963.However, The Fugitive turned out to have tremendous viewer appeal, for several reasons, according to the Museum of Broadcast Communications: